michael2012z/BitBible/markdown/KJV/files/Ps.md

 19. For he hath looked down from the height of his sanctuary; from heaven did the Lord behold the earth;

-20. To hear the groaning of the prisoner; to loose those that are appointed to death;those…: Heb. the children of death
+20. To hear the groaning of the prisoner; to loose those that are appointed to death;

 21. To declare the name of the Lord in Zion, and his praise in Jerusalem;

 22. When the people are gathered together, and the kingdoms, to serve the Lord.

-23. He weakened my strength in the way; he shortened my days.weakened: Heb. afflicted
+23. He weakened my strength in the way; he shortened my days.

 24. I said, O my God, take me not away in the midst of my days: thy years are throughout all generations.

 25. Of old hast thou laid the foundation of the earth: and the heavens are the work of thy hands.

-26. They shall perish, but thou shalt endure: yea, all of them shall wax old like a garment; as a vesture shalt thou change them, and they shall be changed:endure: Heb. stand
+26. They shall perish, but thou shalt endure: yea, all of them shall wax old like a garment; as a vesture shalt thou change them, and they shall be changed:

 27. But thou art the same, and thy years shall have no end.